-We light candles, we buy air fresheners, & use room sprays – but the best way to get the house smelling yummy is to cook something yummy!
+As a Society, we LOVE our house to smells good – we light candles, we buy air fresheners, and we use room sprays.
+But I am telling you, the absolute best way to get the house smelling yummy is to just cook something yummy!

 This Crock Pot (Slow Cooker?)
 Apple Butter does just the trick!!
 After growing up at Quiet Valley Living Historical Farm and “knowing” how hard it was to make Apple Butter (at Harvest Festival every year… open fire, lots of stirring, etc) I never thought that I could really make this delicious treat.
 I love Quiet Valley and hate to take some profit away from them by making my own Apple Butter – but thanks to Full Measure of Happiness, I found that it could be so easy!
 After picking about 30 pounds of apples at Heckman’s Orchard with my family I couldn’t wait to make my house smell amazing with this Apple Butter.